Educator Preparation Programs

 Fees and Other Expenses

-The College of Education and Social Work (CESW) uses Tk20 by Watermark as a comprehensive online data management system for assessments of student learning outcomes and field placements.
-Tk20 by Watermark establishes electronic documentation for continuous improvement of our programs and accreditation.
-Students will use this system to complete key unit and program course assignments, field applications, field experience binders, surveys, and portfolios.
+The educator preparation programs at West Chester University use Anthology Portfolio (hereafter “Anthology”), a web-based software, as a comprehensive data management system for assessments of student learning outcomes and tracking of field placements and clinical experiences.
+Anthology establishes electronic documentation for continuous improvement of the educator preparation programs and accreditation.
+Students use the system to complete key unit and program course assignments/assessments, field experience evaluations, applications, and portfolios.